Property valuation is an important piece of the commercial real estate transaction puzzle. But how exactly does it work?

 Depreciation of value, for appraisal purposes, takes into consideration physical deterioration (painting, roof replacement, structural problems), design features that are no longer desirable, and economic degeneration (external to the property e.g. close to a noisy highway).

-CRE appraisal is complicated, and requires years of experience to fully master.
-When it comes to determining the value of commercial property, CRE data platforms like Reonomy present an invaluable time-saving opportunity by offering instant access to key property metrics like capitalization rate and sale history.
-See for yourself — start a free trial of Reonomy National today.
+When it comes to determining the value of commercial property, property intelligence platforms like Reonomy present an invaluable time-saving opportunity by offering instant access to key property metrics like capitalization rate and sale history.